v0.12 (Draft)

 • The ato-version field in your ato.yaml is now called requires-atopile.
 It remains a version spec, and we recommend that you set it to ^0.4.0.

-• The structure of dependencies have changed!
-It’s best to remap them to the new registry, using the ato add command.
-Note: that many of the package names have also changed.
+• The structure of dependencies has changed!
+It’s best to remap them to the new registry using the ato add command.
+Note: Many of the package names have also changed.

 • The import identifiers have also changed - to match the new project identifiers.
 Update these to from "{package-identifier}/file.ato" import MyThing.